-Figure 15-3 shows an example of selections made for an allowed protocols service.
+Figure 16-3 shows an example of selections made for an allowed protocols service.

-Figure 15-3 Allowed Protocols Service
+Figure 16-3 Allowed Protocols Service

-Deleting an Allowed Protocol Service
+Deleting Allowed Protocols

 - Every Cisco ISE administrator account is assigned one or more administrative roles.
 To perform the operations described in the following procedure, you must have one of the following roles assigned: Super Admin or Policy Admin.
 See Cisco ISE Admin Group Roles and Responsibilities for more information on the various administrative roles and the privileges associated with each of them. - Ensure that the allowed protocol service that you are about to delete is not referenced in any authentication policies.